-Normalisation of marks: Short listing of Candidates for various stages shall be based on the normalized marks obtained by them whenever CBT is conducted in multiple sessions for the same syllabus.
-The normalization scheme to be adopted for 1st Stage CBT and 2nd Stage CBT is detailed in following paragraphs.
+The normalisation of marks: Shortlisting of Candidates for various stages shall be based on the normalized marks obtained by them whenever CBT is conducted in multiple sessions for the same syllabus.
+The normalization scheme to be adopted for 1st Stage CBT and 2nd Stage CBT is detailed in the following paragraphs.

 The level of the questions would be at par with the High School level or class 10.
 Experts often recommend taking up NCERT books of classes 9 and 10, to begin with the preparation.
 Other journals for questions for banking clerk examinations may also be a good place to begin.